TaiDuongRepo/airflow_docker_MacOS/README.md

 airflow-init-1 exited with code 0
 ```

+# Accessing the web interface

+Once the cluster has started up, you can log in to the web interface and begin experimenting with DAGs.

-The account created has the login `airflow` and the password `airflow`.
+The webserver is available at: http://localhost:8080.
+The default account has the login `airflow` and the password `airflow`.

 # Running Airflow